Should You Shave Your Chest? Find Out What Women Think!

 Some Statistics on Chest Hair

 First, chest hair isn’t typically a deal-breaker.
-Only 19 percent of women in the survey outright disliked chest hair.
+Only 19 percent of women in the survey outright disliked chest hair and want their partners to partake in chest hair removal.
 That fifth of respondents said that they like a chest bare, and they want it that way all the time.
 That's good to know.
 If you’re getting around a bit, you’ll inevitably come across a woman who says shave it or miss out.
 Unfortunately, you’ll be pleasing that minority while losing favor with the majority.

 It turns out that a third of women in the survey like chest hair.
 They think it’s manly, and they want a little fuzz on their dudes.
 That said, even among that third, pretty much every woman agreed that there is such a thing as too much chest hair.
 The Austin Powers look is out.
 You can have some burliness, but it still needs to be under control.